 In May, the American Academy of Pediatrics released several updated guidelines regarding the consumption of fruit juice for infants, toddlers, and children.
 The first update in 16 years, these new guidelines include limiting fruit juice intake for toddlers and completely cutting out fruit juice in the first year of a baby’s life.

 Previous guidelines from the AAP recommended that parents avoid giving 100 percent fruit juice to infants under six months of age.
-However, the updated guidelines suggest completely eliminating fruit juice from the baby’s diets during their first year of life.
-The main reason cited by the group is that fruit juice does not offer any nutritional benefits for babies one year or younger, and often times ends up taking the place of breast milk and formula, which are rich in essential minerals and nutrients.
+However, the updated guidelines suggest completely eliminating fruit juice from the baby’s diet during their first year of life.
+The main reason cited by the group is that fruit juice does not offer any nutritional benefits for babies one year or younger and oftentimes ends up taking the place of breast milk and formula, which are rich in essential minerals and nutrients.

 These new guidelines aim to combat the myth that fruit juice is a healthy substitute for real fruit, which is a richer source of vitamins and nutrients as well as fiber.
 Pediatrician and co-author of the guidelines, Steven Abrams, told NPR, “We want to reinforce that the most recent evidence supports that fruit juice should be a limited part of the diet of children.”

-In addition to concerns over healthy diet and adequate fruit consumption, dental health was also cited as one of the top reasons for the updated guidelines, with Dr. Abrams stating that whole fruit instead of fruit juice has a much lower likelihood of leading to dental decay.
-Dr. Man Wai Ng, head of pediatric dentistry at Boston Children’s Hospital, voiced her support of the new guidelines, telling the New York Times that, “One hundred percent fruit juice should be offered only on special occasions, especially for kids who are at high risk for tooth decay.”
+In addition to concerns over a healthy diet and adequate fruit consumption, dental health was also cited as one of the top reasons for the updated guidelines, with Dr. Abrams stating that whole fruit instead of fruit juice has a much lower likelihood of leading to dental decay.
+Dr. Man Wai Ng, head of pediatric dentistry at Boston Children’s Hospital, voiced her support for the new guidelines, telling the New York Times, “One hundred percent fruit juice should be offered only on special occasions, especially for kids who are at high risk for tooth decay.”

 It can be stressful trying to ensure your child is maintaining a healthy diet that also promotes good dental health.
 If you have questions or concerns about these new guidelines from the AAP on fruit juice and your child’s oral health, we suggest you consult with a pediatric dentist in your area.
 If you are looking for a family dentist serving Franklin, TN, our team is here to help!
 Contact us today.